It seems like almost every Tucson wall tells a story.

 "Goddess of Agave" mural

-This 40-foot creation is another Tucson mural by Martinez.
+This 40-foot creation is another Tucson mural by Rock Martinez.
 He also had assistance from artist, Cristina Perez.
 The woman in the mural is painted in the likeness of Brandi Watkins who is Martinez's girlfriend.
-It's one of eight murals done last summer as part of the Tucson Mural Arts Program.
+It's one of eight murals done as part of the Tucson Mural Arts Program.

-Location: 440 N. Seventh Ave.
+Location: 440 N. 7th Ave.
 The west side wall of the Benjamin Plumbing Supply building.

 Hot tip: Try viewing this masterpiece from the Franklin Street Docks.